Nick Rose (lacrosse)

-Nick Rose (born February 11, 1988) is a Canadian professional box lacrosse goaltender for the Toronto Rock of the National Lacrosse League (NLL).
-Originally drafted 28th overall by the Rock in the 2008 NLL Entry Draft, he spent time with the Boston Blazers and Calgary Roughnecks before returning to Toronto in 2012.
+Nick Rose (born February 11, 1988) is a Canadian professional box lacrosse goaltender currently playing for the Calgary Roughnecks of the National Lacrosse League (NLL).
+He is also the current president and general manager of the Orangeville Northmen of the Ontario Junior Lacrosse League (OJLL).
+He was drafted 28th overall by the Toronto Rock in the 2008 NLL Entry Draft.

 Early life and education

 Rose was born on February 11, 1988, in Orangeville, Ontario, Canada.
 His father Tony, a former lacrosse player, died when Rose was two years old and an arena was named in his honour.

 Playing career

 Minor

 As a youth, Rose competed with the Orangeville Northmen Jr. A lacrosse team.
 He was the recipient of the 2007 Junior A Rookie of the Year Award.
-The following year, Rose was drafted in 3rd round, 28th overall by the Toronto Rock in the 2008 National Lacrosse League Entry Draft and later helped the Northmen clinch the 2009 Canadian Lacrosse Association’s Minto Cup, where he was also named MVP of the tournament.
+The following year, Rose was drafted in 3rd round, 28th overall by the Toronto Rock in the 2008 National Lacrosse League Entry Draft and later helped the Northmen clinch the 2009 Canadian Lacrosse Association's Minto Cup, where he was also named MVP of the tournament.